kimhau/XPot/README.md

 3. Watch your savings pot grow as you continue to save.
 Maintain a long saving streak to challenge yourself.

+## Backend Microservice
+XPot integrates with a backend microservice for handling various functionalities.
+The backend microservice repository can be found [here](https://github.com/Josh-Q/Pentechgon-microservice).
+Please refer to the backend repository for setup instructions and further details.

 ## Technologies Used
 XPot utilizes the following technologies: